raj-r30/ecommerce-apiassignment/README.md

 /register and /login api gives a jwt token in response, which must be used for all other api for authorization.

 for req body schema, Please refer to the Joi schema thats present in the schema.js.

+Used Express status monitoring for api monitoring and for logging, morgan is used, files can be found inside logs folder.

+For monitoring, visit http://localhost:3200/status in chrome.

 done by rajkumar.r3a@gmail.com